Altinn/altinn-studio-docs/content/app/development/ux/components/likert/_index.en.md

     ]
 ````

-To connect text for each row you need to create a connection between the data model and the Likert's textResourceBinding.
+To connect text for each row you need to create a connection between the data model and the Likert's
+textResourceBinding.
-This can be done in the text-resourcefiles:
+This can be done in the text resource files:

 ```json
 [